tobwiens/proactive-node-dockerfile/README.md

 # proactive-node-dockerfile
-Docker container which contains a minimal proactive node
+Docker container which starts a proactive node.

+## Options
+Arguments can be given to the ProActive node by adding them as arguments.

+-r pnp://[SCHEDULER_IP]:[SCHEDULER_PORT]/